 It doesn't matter if you rarely cook or you chop and dice daily, a quality chef's knife is essential in any kitchen.
 Contrary to what you might be thinking, a sharper knife is safer because it requires less pressure and will slice rather than tear and slide.
 But with all the options available, how do you know that what you are considering is truly a quality knife?

-You can feel confident purchasing any of our handpicked chef's knives.
+You can feel confident purchasing any of our highlighted chef's knives.
 If you would like more in-depth knowledge on materials, care, and tips on using, continue reading.

 While there are many different types of knives, the average home chef needs a minimum of these three: a chef’s knife, a paring knife, and a bread knife.